How to Improve WordPress Speed

 Unlike other lists of “X best WordPress caching plugin” or generic “X tips to speed up WordPress” tutorials, this article is a comprehensive guide to WordPress performance optimization.

-We’ve included everything from why speed is important, which slows down your WordPress website for possible steps you can take to improve your WordPress speed right away.
+We’ve included everything from why speed is important, How to Improve WordPress Speed which slows down your WordPress website for possible steps you can take to improve your WordPress speed right away.

 Why speed is important to your WordPress site?